therealsphinx/support.balsamiq.com/content/sales/discounts.md

 There is no discounted pricing on the follow product combinations:

-*   Mockups for 3 Google Drive and Mockups 3 for Desktop
+*   Balsamiq for Google Drive and Mockups 3 for Desktop
 *   Mockups for Confluence and Mockups for JIRA
 *   Mockups 3 for Confluence or JIRA Cloud and Mockups 3 for Desktop
 *   myBalsamiq and a plugin (Balsamiq for Google Drive or an Atlassian plugin)